Montellese/ansible-etckeeper/README.md

 * **etckeeper_vcs** - *string*  (default is "git", or "hg", "bzr", or "darcs")

   This determines the version control system that etckeeper will use.
-  Although the etckeeper package default is Mercurial ("hg"), this Ansible role has only been tested with Git.
+  As the etckeeper package default is Git, this Ansible role has only been tested with Git.
   If etckeeper has already been installed, this variable has no effect.

 There is a configuration variable (with example in ``defaults/main.yml``)